 Perched on the end of that rock, I felt like I was sitting in the tree tops…

 Last weekend it was still warm enough to take things outside for a bit of warping.
 I had a group over to my brother’s home for two days of Andean Pebble Weave.
 We enjoyed the chance to stretch our legs in the fresh air while winding some more warps for sampling and designing.

-The class comprised Kelcie and Jen, who had taken a class with me last November, Pam, whom I have known online for years and who had come over from southern New Zealand for the occasion (Sydney weather was relatively balmy for her!) and father Kyriakos who came up from the monastery in Bombala.
+The group comprised Kelcie and Jen, who had woven with me last November, Pam, whom I have known online for years and who had come over from southern New Zealand (Sydney weather was relatively balmy for her!) and father Kyriakos who came up from the monastery in Bombala.

 Father Kyriakos, as you may know from having seen his work in previous blog posts, had more than just dabbled in Andean Pebble Weave and has been designing and weaving his own pebble weave patterns.
-What was he doing in this class?…you might ask.
-I am glad he came.
+I am so glad he came.
 We have been corresponding for some time and I really wanted to meet him as well as see his projects “in person”.
 He said that…While your videos have always been a big help and enabled me to do as much as I have so far, having personal demonstrations and answers to my own questions has already helped me to be more efficient and have more understanding of what this weaving is about.

 Above,you can see his partly woven backstrap from a photo that he sent me some time ago.
 The design is one that Julia had created and father Kyriakos added his own elements to it at start and finish.
 He brought the finished piece along to Sydney to show along with narrower and samples and examples of his own “sotis” work of East Timor that he had studied on floor looms with Australian weaver Kay Faulkner.